Updated: 26 May 2023 & medically reviewed by Hailey Shafir

 Are behavioral addictions recognized?

-Behavioral addictions such as sex, porn, shopping, work, eating, and many others are not recognized as traditional addictions like substance abuse.
+Behavioral addictions such as sex, porn, shopping, work, eating, and many others are not recognized as substance addictions opioids, cocaine, or alcohol.
 This disregard has caused controversy in the field of addiction, with many of the experts campaigning for their recognition.

 As they are not outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), behavioral addictions are not classified and cannot be medically diagnosed, except for gambling disorder, which has diagnostic criteria for addiction.
 This is likely to change when the DSM is updated, given the strong push from medical professionals and public opinion.

 What is a behavioral addiction?

 While gambling disorder is the only recognized behavioral addiction in the DSM-5, public opinion and professional psychologists and psychiatrists recognize that addictive tendencies and symptoms are present in some behaviors.